Benjamin Crozat "What if you cut code review time & bugs in half, instantly?" Start free for 14 days→

 Install Homebrew

-Homebrew is like a super cool genie in a bottle for Mac users.
+Homebrew is like a helpful package manager for Mac users.
 If you’re already familiar with any Linux distribution, you will get this concept.

-Homebrew is a non-official package manager that makes it ridiculously easy to install software on your Mac.
+Homebrew is an unofficial package manager that makes it easy to install software on your Mac.

 Instead of hunting down various files, struggling with dependencies, and wrestling with installations, you just tell Homebrew what you want, and it takes care of everything.

 Run this command and it will automatically be installed on your Mac.
-Just follow the instructions that come next, it’s super easy!
+Just follow the instructions that come next, it’s easy.

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"